hcaumo/Ripple/README.md

 3. **AWS Lambda Microservices**
    - **AML Checker**: Checks user compliance and updates user status in the bubble database.
    - **Wallet Generator**: Generates new wallets and encrypts private keys using Encrypt PrivateKey Lambda and KMS.
-   - **Deposit**: Handles bank deposit transactions and mint a stablecoin in the user wallet.
+   - **Deposit**: Handles bank deposit transactions and mints stablecoins in the user wallet.
-   - **Transfer Financial Instrument**: Manages the transfer of financial instruments from the securitization company to user wallet.
+   - **Transfer Financial Instrument**: Manages the transfer of financial instruments from the securitization company to user wallets.
    - **Transfer Stablecoin**: Manages the transfer of stablecoins from the user wallet to the securitization company.
    - **Encrypt PrivateKey**: Encrypts private keys using AWS KMS.
    - **Decrypt PrivateKey**: Decrypts private keys using AWS KMS.

 4. **DynamoDB**
-   - Stores encrypted private keys and user wallet address.
+   - Stores encrypted private keys and user wallet addresses.

 5. **AWS KMS**
    - Provides encryption and decryption of private keys.